OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-22.md

 Do not profane My holy name, for I must be acknowledged as holy by the Israelites.
 I am the Lord who makes you holy,

 ## Leviticus 22:33
-and who brought you out of Egypt to be your God.
+and who delivered you from Egypt to be your God.
 I am the Lord.”